Code-Institute-Submissions/milestone_2_rpoas/README.md

     3. Press submit without an @ in the email field.
     4. Press submit when all fields filled in appropriately.
 The email form should be replaced by a message thanking the user for getting in touch.
     5. Check that successfully submitting the contact form sends an email with all the relevant information to the RPOAS email address

+### User Feedback

+Users tested the site on mobile phones, tablets, laptops and desktops.
+This highlighted a formatting issue that was not detectable using the Google Developers device toolbar.
+Gallery images were stretched on mobile screens.
+The max height of the container was changed to "min-content", which corrected the issue.

+Users tested the site using different bandwidths to ensure that the there were no significant loading time lags, particularly with the gallery and events page.

 ---
 ## Deployment